 - In-App Purchases

 You will have to consider the way your app will operate on a daily basis and what technical infrastructure you will need.
-You will need to reserve resources to keep developing your app, fix bugs, maintain interconnected websites, administer the servers, etc. The goal here is to avoid any downtime and also ensure the customer data is safe and protected from unauthorized access.
+You will need to reserve resources to keep developing your app, fix bugs, maintain interconnected websites, administer the servers, etc. The goal here is to avoid any downtime and also to ensure the customer data is safe and protected from unauthorized access.
 This will require you to define which infrastructure you will use and which personnel resources are needed to ensure a high-quality standard of your technical support.

 Your business plan should result in a financial plan over the next 5 to 10 years.
 You will simply need to translate your business plan into financial figures in a financial model which projects all your key performance indicators over the forecast period.
-From there, revenue, cost and capital investment projections should be derived.
+From there, the revenue, cost and capital investment projections should be derived.
 The cash flow forecast of such model will allow you to either value the app or calculate the expected investment returns (Internal Rate of Return IRR).

-It is important to structure your financial model in a logical way, which allows you to easily run different scenarios and study the impact of changes in key value drivers on return and valuation outcomes.
+It is important to structure your financial model in a logical way which allows you to easily run different scenarios and study the impact of changes in key value drivers on return and valuation outcomes.
 E.g., you want to know what happens if you change growth rates, conversion rates, pricing parameters, profit margins, cost assumptions, etc.

 Such a financial plan by definition is highly subjective, and every reader will have its own view on the expected scenario.
-Nevertheless, management normally has the best information available to feed such model unless they intentionally manipulate the business plan to get a better deal in terms of financing, valuation or return estimates.
+Nevertheless, management normally has the best information available to feed such a model unless they intentionally manipulate the business plan to get a better deal in terms of financing, valuation, or return estimates.

-Investors also will then need to make cash in/cash out calculation, taking into account how much they are asked to invest, the equity stake they can obtain, the expected holding period and how much cash they can get out.
+Investors also will then need to make the cash in/cash out calculation, taking into account how much they are asked to invest, the equity stake they can obtain, the expected holding period, and how much cash they can get out.
 This will result in an IRR calculation which typically for such kind of investments should lie above 20% given the level of risk and assuming it’s a high-growth investment opportunity.